TACC/Lmod/docs/source/030_installing.rst

        fi

 As a side note, we at TACC patched bash for a different reason which may apply to your site.
-When an MPI job starts, it logs into each node with an interactive non-login shell.
+When an MPI job starts, the mpi process logs into each node with an interactive non-login shell.
 When we had no system bashrc file, many of our fortron 90 programs failed because they required ``ulimit -s unlimited`` which makes the stack size unlimited.
 By patching bash, we could guarantee that it was set by the system on each node.